-Flipkart CEO Binny Bansal resigns with immediate effect
+Flipkart CEO Binny Bansal resigns after allegations of ‘sexual assault’

-New Delhi, Nov 13: Flipkart co-founder and group chief executive officer (CEO) Binny Bansal on Tuesday resigned from the company with immediate effect.
+New Delhi, Nov 13: Flipkart co-founder and group chief executive officer (CEO) Binny Bansal on Tuesday resigned from the company with immediate effect following an internal probe into "serious personal misconduct".

 Flipkart is now controlled by Walmart Inc after the latter acquired 77 percent of Flipkart for $16 billion in May.